bg

 Frequently asked questions

-This is a key point of debate.
-The move to the EOS Network Foundation (ENF) has significantly improved community governance and decentralised the leadership away from a single corporate entity (Block.one).
-However, the core Delegated Proof-of-Stake (DPoS) mechanism with a limited number of Block Producers remains, which some critics still argue is less decentralised than networks with thousands of validators.
-The ENF is actively working on governance improvements to address these historical concerns.
+Decentralization in EOS has improved but remains a topic of debate.
+The community-led EOS Network Foundation (ENF) has decentralized leadership away from a single corporation (Block.one).
+However, the core Delegated Proof-of-Stake (DPoS) model, with a small number of Block Producers, is still considered less decentralized by some critics than networks with thousands of independent validators.

-• What is the EOS EVM and why is it so important?
+• What is the EOS EVM and why is it important?

-The EOS EVM (Ethereum Virtual Machine) is a software environment on the EOS blockchain that is fully compatible with Ethereum.
-It allows developers to deploy their Ethereum-based applications (dApps) on EOS without needing to rewrite their code.
-This is crucial for the revival strategy as it acts as a bridge, making it easy to attract developers, projects, and liquidity from Ethereum's massive ecosystem, thereby helping to solve the 'ghost chain' problem EOS previously faced.
+The EOS EVM is an Ethereum Virtual Machine emulation on the EOS blockchain.
+It allows developers to deploy their Ethereum-based applications (dApps) on EOS with minimal code changes.
+This is a critical part of the revival strategy because it acts as a bridge to attract developers, projects, and capital from Ethereum's massive ecosystem.

 • Who is leading the EOS revival?

-The revival is being led by the EOS Network Foundation (ENF), a non-profit, community-led organisation.
-Its CEO is Yves La Rose, a prominent and respected figure within the EOS community who was instrumental in organising the community to take control back from Block.one.
-The ENF is now responsible for deploying capital, coordinating development, and promoting the EOS ecosystem.
+The revival is being led by the EOS Network Foundation (ENF), a non-profit, community-governed organization.
+Its CEO, Yves La Rose, was a key figure in organizing the community to take control back from Block.one.
+The ENF is responsible for funding development, coordinating strategy, and promoting the EOS ecosystem.

 • Does EOS still have a no-fee transaction model?

-• How does EOS compare to newer Layer-1 blockchains like Solana or Avalanche?
+• How does EOS compare to newer blockchains like Solana or Avalanche?

-EOS competes on similar grounds of high speed and low cost.
-Its main advantage is its battle-tested, mature technology that has been running for years.
-However, its primary disadvantages are its damaged reputation and a much smaller ecosystem in terms of developers and Total Value Locked (TVL).
-Solana and Avalanche have captured significant market share and mindshare more recently.
-EOS's comeback strategy relies on leveraging its new EVM compatibility to compete more directly for the same pool of developers and users.
+EOS competes with newer Layer-1 blockchains on the grounds of high speed and low cost.
+Its main advantage is its mature, battle-tested technology.
+However, its primary disadvantages are a damaged reputation and a smaller ecosystem.
+Solana and Avalanche have captured significant market share more recently, so the EOS comeback strategy relies on its EVM compatibility to compete for the same pool of developers and users.

 Our website uses cookies.
 Our Cookie Policy